About Anna Westin House

 Opened in 2002 with 8 beds, the original Anna Westin House in Chaska, Minnesota, became Minnesota’s first facility for residential eating disorders treatment.
 It was created in memory of Anna Westin, a Chaska woman who died in 2000 after battling an eating disorder.

 The Emily Program assumed the operations of the Anna Westin House in 2007.
 In 2011, we opened the 10-bed Anna Westin House – Adolescent residence in the same neighborhood.
+In 2018, Anna Westin House – Adolescent expanded to a 16-bed facility.
 It is the first of its kind in Minnesota dedicated exclusively to teenagers.

 The completely renovated facility known as “Toogood,” honoring the building’s former namesake, is located in the quiet St. Anthony Park neighborhood of St. Paul.
 Residents in our 24/7 treatment program can explore the area to practice their recovery skills, shop, and relax on their journey to recovery.